japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ContinuousReader.md

-# ContinuousReader -- Data Source Readers in Continuous Stream Processing
+# ContinuousReader &mdash; Data Source Readers in Continuous Stream Processing

-`ContinuousReader` is the <<contract, extension>> of Spark SQL's `DataSourceReader` abstraction for <<implementations, data source readers>> in <<spark-sql-streaming-continuous-stream-processing.md#, Continuous Stream Processing>>.
+`ContinuousReader` is the <<contract, extension>> of Spark SQL's `DataSourceReader` abstraction for <<implementations, data source readers>> in [Continuous Stream Processing](spark-sql-streaming-continuous-stream-processing.md).

 `ContinuousReader` is part of the novel Data Source API V2 in Spark SQL.